 Older siblings returned to eastern Virginia in the 1860s

-Following the 1860 census Mary’s brother Thomas returned to eastern Virginia and joined the 58th Virginia Infantry in August 1861 in Amherst County.
-It is possible that her brother John also went east and joined up in Rockbridge County where their brother William was living.
-There is no trace of William, Thomas, or John in 1870 or later.
+Following the 1860 census, Mary’s brother Thomas returned to eastern Virginia and joined the 58th Virginia Infantry in August 1861 in Amherst County.6 Her brother John also went east and joined up in Rockbridge County where their brother William was living.7 There is no trace of William, Thomas, or John in 1870 or later.
 Mary’s brother George and his wife disappear after the 1870 census.
 Their sons remained in Fayette County while a daughter went back to Amherst and later lived in Rockbridge County.

 Back in Fayette County, West Virginia